nmb007/jira-issue-templates/README.md

-# jira-issue-templates
+# Issue Templates

-To use, simply copy the raw contents of a template into Jira create ticket screen
+To use, simply copy the raw contents from the template file into Jira create ticket screen